-How to Get a Low-Cost Small Business 401(k)
+How to Get a Low-Cost 401(k) For Your Small Business

 “The grim irony of investing, then, is that we investors as a group not only don’t get what we pay for, we get precisely what we don’t pay for.
 So if we pay for nothing, we get everything.”